GeorgescuAlina/proiect-testare-manuala-it-factory/README.md

 |QA Lead| 1|
 |Manuela Tester| 1|

 #### 1.1.2 Entry criteria defined

+* The website feature is partial/fully implemented
+* Requirements and specifications are written and approved
+* When persons are allocated on their roles
+* Required hardware (e.g. computers, mobiles etc)
+* A designated space to work
+* The manual tests are written based on application documentation

 #### 1.1.3 Exit criteria defined

+* All manual tests are executed
+* At least 90% of manual test are passed and there is no Major defect
+* All defects have been re-tested and confirmed as fixed
+*

 #### 1.1.4 Test scope